 (A) Withholding and suspension in general.
-The deputy director of the community development division through its office of community services ("OCS/CDD") may withhold or suspend community services block grant ("CSBG") funds to an eligible entity if field monitoring and/or evaluation, desk monitoring and/or evaluation, or fiscal audits reveal noncompliance with established state or federal policies, grant requirements, office of community services directives, fiscal procedures, program performance targets or other willful or negligent failure on the part of the eligible entity to perform its responsibilities.
+The deputy chief of the community services division through its office of community assistance("OCA/CSD") may withhold or suspend community services block grant ("CSBG") funds to an eligible entity if field monitoring and/or evaluation, desk monitoring and/or evaluation, or fiscal audits reveal noncompliance with established state or federal policies, grant requirements, office of community services directives, fiscal procedures, program performance targets or other willful or negligent failure on the part of the eligible entity to perform its responsibilities.

 (B) Action to suspend CSBG funds will be taken only after less severe corrective actions have been tried; unless the chief of the office of community services determines that immediate action is necessary due to the seriousness of the violation or is necessary to protect CSBG funds or property.
 Serious violations would include, but are not necessarily limited to, evidence of fraud, embezzlement or gross mismanagement.

 (C) Written notification of intent to withhold or suspend CSBG funds.
-The deputy director of the community development division shall provide a written "Notification of Intent to Withhold or Suspend CSBG Funds" by certified mail, return receipt requested, to the chairperson of the governing board of the eligible entity to effectuate the process of withholding or suspension of CSBG funds.
+The deputy chief of the community services division shall provide a written "Notification of Intent to Withhold or Suspend CSBG Funds" by certified mail, return receipt requested, to the chairperson of the governing board of the eligible entity to effectuate the process of withholding or suspension of CSBG funds.

 (D) The "Notification of Intent to Withhold or Suspend CSBG Funds" shall specify: